-“St Michael’s has been at the heart of the community for 140 years, not least through events such as the Chiswick Book Festival” said Torin Douglas.
+“St Michael’s has been at the heart of the community for 140 years, not least through events such as the Bedford Park Festival and the Chiswick Book Festival” said Torin Douglas.
 “These cheques represent just part of the money the church raises each year for charities, supported by local residents and local businesses.”

 Krista Dixon, Area Fundraising Manager London, for RNIB (Royal National Institute of Blind People), said: “This donation of £3,000 is fantastic news at the start of the year.
 Like the previous gifts from the Chiswick Book Festival, it will go towards the recording of one of our Talking Books, which give free access to over 25,000 fiction and non fiction books for adults and children.”